 Which is best for light sleepers?

-Generally, we recommend the Simba.
+Generally, I recommend the Simba.
 If you are a lighter sleeper then you may struggle with the Emma Original – see below for more.

 What if I am not happy?